ROCm/MIVisionX/apps/cloud_inference/README.md

 ## Client Application - client_app

-The client app needs to be built by the user using QT Creator.
+The [client application](client_app#anninferenceapp---client-application) needs to be built by the user using QT Creator.
 The client application has a GUI interface to connect with the server.

 <p align="center"><img width="60%" src="../../docs/images/client_app.png" /></p>